MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 ### What happens if I try to change Microsoft Defender ATP settings in Intune, System Center Configuration Manager, and Windows Management Instrumentation when tamper protection is enabled on a device?

-You won’t be able to change the features that are protected by tamper protection; those change requests are ignored.
+You won’t be able to change the features that are protected by tamper protection; such change requests are ignored.

 ### I’m an enterprise customer.
 Can local admins change tamper protection on their devices?